HosseineShams/Tic-Tac-Toe-Game/README.txt

 Author

-This Tic-Tac-Toe game was developed by Hossein SHams Esfand Abadi as a final project.
+This Tic-Tac-Toe game was developed by Hossein SHams as a final project.